Bass Player’s Book Club Part 2: Sight Reading

 The two big variables that we’re dealing with are the pitch of the note and its duration, so when learning the fundamentals of reading notation it’s good to practise the two separately.

-For pitch, I used Gary Willis’ Xtreme Sight Reading page on his website, which randomly generates rows of pitches for you to play through.
-The range of notes and the probability of accidentals can be adjusted depending on your pain threshold:
+For pitch, I used to use Gary Willis’ Xtreme Sight Reading page on his website, which randomly generates rows of pitches for you to play through.
+The range of notes and the probability of accidentals can be adjusted depending on your pain threshold (EDIT: he’s now taken it down, if anyone can find it, then please get in touch):

 For rhythm, I used Louis Bellson’s Modern Reading in 4/4 time (link further down the page), which focuses on reading syncopation.
 No pitch variation whatsoever, but it explores almost every rhythmic possibility from the simple to the vomit-inducing.